Welcome to today's edition of the Rush 24-7 podcast.

 The government just sits there with its hands out.

-Now, of course, they they build the roads.
+Now, of course, they build the roads.

-Hey, build the roads, and then they build bridges to nowhere in Alaska, uh, and and they do a number of other, like they build levees uh in New Orleans.
+They build the roads, and then they build bridges to nowhere in Alaska, and they do a number of other things, like they build levees in New Orleans and a number of other things they do.

 And they tell them where you can't have a refinery.

-Got to have a wind farm instead, but depending on where you put that, Senator Kennedy is gonna object.
+But depending on where you put that, Senator Kennedy is going to object.

-I'll tell you something, folks, the way the way we're going after these oil companies, and these big oil execs, the way they're being treated in the press, you would think that they all got drunk at a company party, loaded their secretaries into a gas-guzzling SUV and drove off a bridge.
+The way we're going after these oil companies and these big oil execs, the way they're being treated in the press, you would think that they all got drunk at a company party, loaded their secretaries into a gas-guzzling SUV, and drove off a bridge and left them for dead.

-Meanwhile, as I've always said, if I were big oil, I'd call my own hearings and I'd bring people like Dick Durbin up to say, Why the hell are you standing in the way of us doing business?
+Meanwhile, as I've always said, if I were big oil, I'd call my own hearings and I'd bring people like Dick Durbin up to say, why the hell are you standing in the way of us doing business?

-By the way, folks, there was a package on uh the evil and dreaded Fox News channel today.
+By the way, folks, there was a package on the evil and dreaded Fox News channel today.

-Now, you're on the cutting edge of societal evolution because you listen to this program, told you last week that the ChICOMs are getting in bed with Fidel Castro to drill for oil off the coast of Cuba within 75 miles of Key West.
+Told you last week that the CHICOMs are getting in bed with Fidel Castro to drill for oil off the coast of Cuba within 75 miles of Key West.

 And Fox News put a package together on this.

-And guess where, you know, guess where uh President Who is today?
+And guess where President Wu is today?

 Who is in Africa?